xma711/notebook/linux/linux_distros/archlinux/README.md

 network issue
 ------------------

-eth0 disappears after upgrade. using ifconfig eth0 up shows "libphy: PHY 4a101000.mdio:01 not found".
+Eth0 disappears after upgrade. using ifconfig eth0 up shows "libphy: PHY 4a101000.mdio:01 not found".

-one temporary solution: systemctrl restart dhcpcd (it will still show the problem, but then eth0 will appear.)
+One temporary solution: systemctrl restart dhcpcd (it will still show the problem, but then eth0 will appear.)

 Downgrade a package
 ----------------------------

-objective: download the linux-headers-am33x-legacy-3.8.13-31-armv7h.pkg.tar.xz when the current repo holds only the latest packages
+Objective: download the linux-headers-am33x-legacy-3.8.13-31-armv7h.pkg.tar.xz when the current repo holds only the latest packages

 if i do a pacman -Ss header | grep 3.8 , i cannot find the linux-headers-am33x-legacy header package i want.

-the easiest way is to get a arch arm rollack machine and download the package. one candidate is http://rollback.adminempire.com/alarm-rollback-machine/ but it appears to be down.
+The easiest way is to get a arch arm rollack machine and download the package. one candidate is http://rollback.adminempire.com/alarm-rollback-machine/ but it appears to be down.

-https://wiki.archlinux.org/index.php/Arch_Linux_Archive tells me that there is this agetpkg program (that can be installed by pacman) and it can be used to look for old package, but i cannot find any.
+Https://wiki.archlinux.org/index.php/Arch_Linux_Archive tells me that there is this agetpkg program (that can be installed by pacman) and it can be used to look for old package, but i cannot find any.
-the mirror link suggested looks like for x86 and i686 only (Server=https://archive.archlinux.org/repos/2014/03/30/$repo/os/$arch) (in fact, the ARM mentiioned stands for archlinux rollback machine, not for arm7)
+The mirror link suggested looks like for x86 and i686 only (Server=https://archive.archlinux.org/repos/2014/03/30/$repo/os/$arch) (in fact, the ARM mentiioned stands for archlinux rollback machine, not for arm7)

 one more way is to use the downgrade script, downloadable from https://aur.archlinux.org/packages/downgrade/ . it seems to use http://repo-arm.archlinuxcn.org/ by default, but is arm doesn't mean arm7 but Arch Rollback Machine... damn!

 Another way is to rebuild the pakage based on https://wiki.archlinux.org/index.php/Downgrading_packages. but i need to find the right source to build.

-one active rollback machine for arm can be found at http://tardis.tiny-vps.com/aarm/repos/ but it started from 2015 Dec only.
+One active rollback machine for arm can be found at http://tardis.tiny-vps.com/aarm/repos/ but it started from 2015 Dec only.

-change console font size
+Change console font size
 ---------------------------
-reference: https://wiki.archlinux.org/index.php/Fonts  (section: Console fonts)
+Reference: https://wiki.archlinux.org/index.php/Fonts  (section: Console fonts)

 previewing: from terminal, setfont lat2-16 -m 8859-2 (It means that second part of ISO/IEC 8859 characters are used with size 16)
 (all the availabe fonts can be found at /usr/share/kbd/consolefonts/)